istrategylabs/gokusan/README.md

 ## Usage

-First, create a gokusan.yml file in the root of the repository you want to deploy.
+First, create a gokusan.yml file in the root of the repository you want to deploy. *Please DO NOT commit this file to your repository*.
 Add your provided AWS credentials to it...

 ```
 s3_bucket: '...'